-5. In the Prospecting MODE the use of the SAT (variable self-adjusting threshold) control will help to maintain a smooth THRESHOLD "hum" particularly at higher GAIN settings and will be covered in a later section.
+5. In the Prospecting MODE the use of the SAT (variable self-adjusting threshold) control will help to maintain a reasonably smooth THRESHOLD "hum" particularly at higher GAIN settings and will be covered in a later section.

 6. While using a steady slow search coil sweep speed, simultaneously advance GAIN towards "+3".
-If the "OVERLOAD-REDUCE GAIN/ LIFT LOOP" alert keeps popping up on the display, if a quiet smooth background THRESH-OLD "hum" doesn't continue, or if ground noises are a problem reduce GAIN.
+If the "OVER-LOAD-REDUCE GAIN/ LIFT LOOP" alert keeps popping up on the display, if a relatively smooth background THRESH-OLD "hum" doesn't continue, or if ground noises are a problem reduce GAIN.

-7. The trash I.D. capability of the MXT also functions more accurately when the GAIN is set at a level which allows for smooth operation.
+7. The trash I.D. capability of the MXT Pro also functions more accurately when the GAIN is set at a level that allows for reasonably smooth operation.
 Too much GAIN can cause bad ground to distort the proper identification of iron and non-iron targets.

 8. Note: It is normal to hear changes, clicks or soft beeps, coming from the audio (speaker) during GAIN adjustments as the circuit shifts between hardware and software gains (different electrical parts of the circuitry).
-The GAIN control adjusts both the hardware gain (hard physical component) as well as the software gain (computer code) alternating between the two throughout it's range.
-As the MXT shifts between these two intricate parts of the circuitry an audio indication notes the transitions.
+The GAIN control adjusts both the hardware gain (hard physical component) as well as the software gain (computer code) alternating between the two throughout its range.
+As the MXT Pro shifts between these two intricate parts of the circuitry an audio indication notes the transitions.
 This can be helpful.
-If you adjust the Gain slightly, the audio notes a significant rather than slight change.
+If you adjust the Gain slightly, the audio notes significant rather than slight change with these audio shifts.

-9. The MXT provides more GAIN control range than is typically useful assuring performance is not left on the plate due to restricted assess/range.
-Likely few areas will allow maximum GAIN (full clockwise) without at least some degree of radical (noisy) operation.
+9. The MXT Pro provides more GAIN control range than is typically useful assuring performance.
+Few areas will allow maximum GAIN (full clockwise) without at least some degree of noisy operation.
 Setting in the + area requires a high degree of operator skill.